 Artwork: Niki de Saint Phalle.
 Sun God, 1983.
 Stuart Collection, UCSD © 2017 NIKI CHARITABLE ART FOUNDATION, All rights reserved.

 A colorful neighborhood on the southern end of the city, Barrio Logan attracts hip and progressive artistic influencers.
 This community is a creative hub where painters, sculptors, writers, and designers can gather to grow, learn, and collaborate.
-Galleries like Glashaus and La Bodega are collectives where up-and-coming visionaries can share their works with the public.
+Galleries like La Bodega are collectives where up-and-coming visionaries can share their works with the public.
 Go for the gallery hopping, and stay for authentic Mexican food at the neighborhood’s eateries.

 In Old Town San Diego, the sounds of mariachi music and scents of authentic Latin cuisine remind residents and guests that Mexican culture is a huge part of life in San Diego.
 Visit for one of the community’s lively festivals, or explore Old Town State Park’s numerous sites and living history demonstrations.

 At San Diego County’s Waterfront Park, kids can play in fountains and on jungle gyms while adults relax and enjoy views of San Diego Bay.
 Art lovers congregate around three mosaic sculptures by Niki de Saint Phalle, vibrant works that were unveiled at the park in 2015.